cassianoperin/6502_GO_Console/README.md

 # 6502 Emulator

-Console to interact with MOS Technology 6502 8-bit microprocessor emulator written in Go.
+Console to interact with MOS Technology 6502 8-bit microprocessor emulator written in Go for MacOS.

 All opcodes and memory modes implemented and tested in Klaus Dormann test suite.